Meyer Lemon Pancakes

 Yes!
 You can make the pancake batter ahead of time if you want.
 Make it the night before and just cover the mixing bowl with plastic wrap to prevent it from drying out.
 You can just pull out the batter in the morning and you'll be ready to start flipping pancakes.

 I love topping pancakes with blueberries, strawberries, blackberries, or bananas!
 And of course butter and maple syrup are a must!
-If you wan to add protein to your breakfast, serve with my Fluffy Scrambled Eggs or Everything Bagel Turkey Breakfast Sausages.
+If you wan to add protein to your breakfast, serve with scrambled eggs (or your favorite kind of eggs), sausages, bacon, or fruit.

 If you have leftover pancakes (is that a thing?) you can store them in an airtight container in the fridge for up to 3 days.